toolleeo/cli-apps/README.md

 * [HASHA CLI](https://github.com/sindresorhus/hasha-cli) - Hashing made simple.
 Get the hash of text or stdin.
 * [hck](https://github.com/sstadick/hck) - A sharp cut clone.
 * [huniq](https://github.com/koraa/huniq) - Command line utility to remove duplicates from the given input.
 Note that huniq does not sort the input, it just removes duplicates.
+* [hyphertool](https://github.com/proycon/hyphertool/) - Command-line tool for syllabification and hyphenisation for multiple languages.
 * [JsonGenius](https://github.com/semanser/JsonGenius) - Self-hosted scraping API that extracts structured data described by a JSON Schema.
 * [kill-tabs](https://github.com/sindresorhus/kill-tabs) - Kill all Chrome tabs to improve performance, decrease battery usage, and save memory.
+* [lexmatch](https://github.com/proycon/lexmatch) - This is a simple lexicon matching tool that, given a lexicon of words or phrases, identifies all matches in a given target text, returning their exact positions.
+It can be used compute a frequency list for a lexicon, on a target corpus.
 * [Line Select](https://github.com/urbanogilson/lineselect) - A powerful utility enabling interactive line selection from stdin, allowing to seamlessly integrate, pause, select, and refine your pipeline, enhancing data processing precision.
+* [lingua-cli](https://github.com/proycon/lingua-cli) - This is a small command-line tool for language detection, it is a simple wrapper around the lingua-rs library for Rust
 * [logshark](https://github.com/ugosan/logshark) - Logshark is a debugger CLI for JSON logs written in Go.
 * [logu](https://github.com/ynqa/logu) - Extract patterns from (streaming) unstructured log messages.
 * [lolcat](https://github.com/busyloop/lolcat) - Ruby Gem to colorize the output of the cat command.